![]() ![]() Choose another writer in this calendar:

 "impersonality of French" and the fact, that she was using "the

-who cannot read.
+who cannot read, Djebar also turned to cinema.
 She made two films for Radio-Télévision Algérienne (RTA).
 The first, La Nouba des femmes du Mont Chenoua

-(1979, The Nouba of the Women of Mont Chenoua), won the International
+(1979, The Nouba of the Women of Mont Chenoua), focused almost

 Zerda and the Songs of Fortune/The Songs of Forgetting), made with